Celebrating neurodiversity in our community.

 We take great pride in the fact that we’ve already had lots of positive feedback around what it’s like to shop at Lucy & Yak as a neurodivergent person – whether that’s thanks to our kind shop teams or avoiding bright lighting.
 But we know we can go one step further!

 We’re excited to be introducing sensory friendly shopping sessions across our network of shops.
-On the 17th of every month, each space will be adjusted to create a welcoming shopping atmosphere for neurodivergent customers, from sensory friendly lightning to more considered music choices and more.
+On the 17th of every month, each space will be adjusted to create a welcoming shopping atmosphere for neurodivergent customers, from sensory friendly lighting to more considered music choices and more.

 Neurodiversity Panel & Workshops